PickYourOwn.org

 Peach Cobblers and Crisps

-Peach cobblers and crisps are a couple of my favorite summer deserts!
+Peach cobblers and crisps are a couple of my favorite summer desserts!
 They are similar; both are shallow pans of fruit and some flour or grain thickener, with a sweetener.
 Some cobblers are made with the flour on top of the raw seasoned fruit and baked; while others mix the thickener and the sweetener with the fruit and heating it and then put the flour topping on last.
 Crisp are usually uniform mixes of fruit and grains, like oats.

 Peach Crisp